 Flashing Yellow Arrow: Drivers can make a left turn but they don’t have the right of way.
 Drivers must yield to oncoming traffic and any pedestrians within the crosswalk.
 Drivers must wait for a safe gap in oncoming traffic before proceeding.

 Solid Green Arrow: Left turning drivers have the right of way.
-Oncoming traffic has the red light.
+Oncoming traffic has a red light.